Devouxion/Devouxion/README.md

 ## Hi there 👋

+- 🧍 My name is Devonere Biabado, and my nickname is Devo and Devs.
+- 🎓 I am currently a 4th year BS Computer Science student.
+- 🌟 I am interested in learning web designing and development.

 <!--
 **Devouxion/Devouxion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.